Skip to main content

 Security Status

-While daily life has resumed in many urban centres, explosions or attacks remain likely and have increased in frequency and intensity in many areas.
-Roadblocks and military operations are likely to become more prevalent in Yangon and throughout the country.
-The Embassy advises citizens to avoid public gatherings and limit their outside activities.
+Aerial bombings and gun-battles and attacks remain likely and have increased in frequency and intensity in many areas.
+Roadblocks and military operations are prevalent throughout the country.

-The current advice to ‘Avoid non-essential travel’ is the second-highest level issued by the Department of Foreign Affairs.
-Irish citizens should not travel to Myanmar unless for essential reasons and if already there, should leave as soon as it is safe to do so.
 Travel to Myanmar is subject to onerous entry restrictions, which are subject to frequent change at short notice.
-Confirmation should be sought from the relevant Myanmar Embassy or Consulate well in advance of your departure.
+Confirmation should be sought from the relevant Myanmar Embassy or Consulate well in advance of departure.

-As a result of these conditions, if you experience an emergency, the Embassy of Ireland is limited in the assistance it can provide.
+As a result of the prevailing conditions, if you experience an emergency, the Embassy of Ireland in Bangkok will be very limited in the assistance it can provide.

 Political Unrest